-Government Code Section 65583(a)(4)(A), as amended by AB 2339, requires the City to identify allow emergency shelters without any discretionary action one or more zoning designations that allow residential uses, including mixed uses, where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit and that are suitable for residential uses. in at least one zone that is appropriate for permanent emergency shelters (i.e., with commercial uses compatible with residential or light industrial zones in transition), regardless of its demonstrated need.
-The goal of SB 2 was to ensure that local governments are sharing the responsibility of providing opportunities for the development of emergency shelters.
-To that end, the legislation also requires that the City demonstrate site capacity in the zone identified to be appropriate for the development of emergency shelters.
+Government Code Section 65583(a)(4)(A), as amended by AB 2339, requires the City to identify one or more zoning designations that allow residential uses, including mixed uses, where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit and that are suitable for residential uses..
+The legislation also requires that the City demonstrate site capacity in the zone identified to be appropriate for the development of emergency shelters.
 Within the identified zone, only objective development and management standards may be applied, given they are designed to encourage and facilitate the development of or conversion to an emergency shelter.
 Those standards may include: